muarts/swagger-petstore-api-automation/README.md

 - It does not cover all happy paths and edge cases.
 - Some happy path test cases may fail occasionally due to API issues (which are actual bugs that need to be fixed).
 These failures do not indicate flaky tests.
 - Future maintenance may be required as the API evolves.
+- Data cleanup is not performed, considering that the API under test is in a temporary, isolated testing environment.
+(It is good practice to clean up the data afterward if tests are run against the staging environment.)